 Defective Products: Design flaws, manufacturing defects, or inadequate warnings on consumer products and dangerous medications affect Binghamton families just like anywhere else.

 If any of these sound familiar, you may have grounds for a wrongful death suit.
-Call our Binghamton personal injury lawyers to discuss your situation.
+Call the Binghamton personal injury lawyers of Munley Law to discuss your situation.

 Who Can File a Wrongful Death Lawsuit in New York?

-New York’s wrongful death laws are specific about who can pursue these claims and differ from many other states.
+New York’s wrongful death laws are specific about who can pursue these claims and differ from those of many other states.

 Only the personal representative of the deceased person’s estate can file the lawsuit.
 This person may be named in the will or appointed by the Broome County Surrogate’s Court if no will exists.
 While the personal representative files the case, they do so on behalf of the surviving family members entitled to seek compensation.